Thiswind-Learning/My-Python-programming-exercises/my_100_Python_challenging_programming_exercises.md

 ------------------------------------------

 ------------------------------------------
-Question 20
+No. 20
-Level 3
+LVL 3

 Question:
 Define a class with a generator which can iterate the numbers, which are divisible by 7, between a given range 0 and n.

 Hints:
 Consider use yield

 Solution:
 ```python